What Is Connected TV? How CTV Advertising Works (2026)

 1Password

 Let’s take a look at another ad featuring Ryan Reynolds.
 Why not?
-This CTV example spotlights 1Password, a state-of-the-art cybersecurity password manager aimed at securing all your digital information.
+This CTV example spotlights 1Password, a state-of-the-art cybersecurity password manager designed to secure all your digital information.
 It’s another funny and memorable creative that doesn’t beat around the bush.

 CTV Marketing With Performance TV